yohanvalencia/lakekeeper/docs/docs/concepts.md

 1. The Lakekeeper Management API is served at endpoints prefixed with `/management`.
 It is used to configure Lakekeeper and manage entities that are not part of the Iceberg REST Catalog specification, such as permissions.

 ### Server
 The Server is the highest entity in Lakekeeper, representing a single instance or a cluster of Lakekeeper pods sharing a common state.
 Each server has a unique identifier (UUID).
-By default, this `Server ID` is set to `00000000-0000-0000-0000-000000000000`.
-It can be changed by setting the `LAKEKEEPER__SERVER_ID` environment variable.
-We recommend to not set the `Server ID` explicitly, unless multiple Lakekeeper instances share a single Authorization system.
-The `Server ID` must not be changed after the initial [bootstrapping](./bootstrap.md) or permissions might not work.
+The Server ID is generated randomly on first startup and stored in the Database Backend.

 ### Project
 For single-company setups, we recommend using a single Project setup, which is the default.
 Unless `LAKEKEEPER__ENABLE_DEFAULT_PROJECT` is explicitly set to `false`, a default project is created during [bootstrapping](./bootstrap.md) with the nil UUID.